QueNerguy/WikiQuedia/content/WikiQuedia/I Notes/Semester 1/Machine Elements/Gears.md

 \textrm{z}=\frac{d_p}{m}
 $$
 ###### Pressure angle
-- __$\alpha$__, or __$\phi$__: The pressure angle, most commonly 20$\degree$. <br>Two gears dont make tangential[^tan] contact at their surfaces.
+- __$\alpha$__, or __$\phi$__: The pressure angle, most commonly 20$\degree$. <br>Two gears don't make tangential[^tan] contact at their surfaces.
 This is to let the teeth roll smoothly of one another.
 It does, however, cause the [force](Force) to not be transmitted tangentially, but at an angle, the _pressure angle_.
 This is an average angle, measured at the _pitch circle_.
 It changes as the contact of the gears rolls along the surface of the teeth.
 This force at an angle also induces a force in radial (towards the center of the gear) direction, which means the axles are loaded not only in torsion, but on bending too. %%==maybe change the location of the last part==%%
 #### Kinematics Illustration

 ![[GearCircles_80%.png|700x250]]<br> credit: _Nicolas Martin_.